FAQ

 - When am I no longer able to withdraw from housing without facing fees or penalties?

-The cancelation policy goes in to affect once the student has submitted the deposit and accepts the offer for housing.
-Should they choose to withdraw after accepting the housing offer, they are subject to fees and penalties based on date and time of cancellation as stated in the application and housing contract.
+The cancellation policy goes in to affect once the student has accepted the offer for housing, and signs the license agreement.
+Should they choose to withdraw after signing the license agreement, they are subject to fees and penalties based on date and time of cancellation as stated in the application and housing contract.

 - I signed the housing contract for the entire academic year (Fall and Spring semesters), but I found out that I can live with a relative during the Spring semester and I want to withdraw, what are my fees and penalties?

-Students who signed an academic year contract and wish to withdraw for the Spring semester, will be subject to a $3,000 cancellation fee for breaking the academic year lease agreement, as well as a forfeit of their $300 security deposit.
-The deadline to request a withdrawal from Spring semester housing is November 1.
-Students who cancel after November 1 will be charged for the entire Spring semester.
+Students who signed an academic year contract and wish to withdraw for the Spring semester, will be subject to a $3,000 cancellation fee for breaking the academic year lease agreement.
+The deadline to request a withdrawal from Spring semester housing is November 15.
+Students who cancel after November 15 will be charged for the entire Spring semester.

 - What happens if I withdraw from housing halfway through the semester?